andrecolon/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object model =  is a collection of every node that the client(browser) is capable of rendering on the document...particularly the HTML doc

 2. What is an event?
+A peice of code (function) that handles a dynamic action on an HTML page

 3. What is an event listener?
+A method (function) that attaches to an event handler waiting for a programed action on the browser

 4. Why would we convert a NodeList into an Array? versus an HTML collection.
-To manipulate the dom elements
+To manipulate the dom elements and iterate through the values using methods like forEach()

 5. What is a component?
 An already created set of variables, events, and functions built as an eclosed package in order to be re-used over and over again.